Lon Chaney Jr.: Leaving Universal

 Despite being typecast as the Wolf Man, the 6-foot 2-inch, 220-pound actor managed to carve out a secondary niche as a supporting actor and villain.

 He was in a Bob Hope comedy, My Favorite Brunette (1947), supported Randolph Scott in Albuquerque (1948) and had a supporting role in The Counterfeiters (1948); he played a villain in 16 Fathoms Deep (1948) for Monogram Pictures, a remake of his 1934 film.

 He reprised his Wolf Man role to great effect in Abbott and Costello Meet Frankenstein (1948) but it did not cause a notable boost to his career.
 In April 1948 Chaney was hospitalized after taking an overdose of sleeping pills.
-He recovered and played Harry Brock in a Los Angeles theatre production of Born Yesterday in 1949.
+He recovered and played Harry Brock in a Los Angeles theater production of Born Yesterday in 1949.